 Firstly, from a practical point of view, disconnected channels make life more difficult and time-consuming for agents as they have to constantly switch between applications.
 Worse still, because the information is siloed within each channel, these agents can’t provide as helpful support because they simply can’t access the information they need to answer the query, or at least answer it quickly.
 And when a customer switches channels (as they frequently do), the agent doesn’t have access to their previous conversation history, so forcing the customer to repeatedly repeat their query.

 There is no doubt as to the winner of omnichannel vs multichannel support.
-The CX that customers receive with omnichannel customer service is far superior.
+The CX that customers receive with omnichannel customer support is far superior.

-Now that we’ve answered the question “what is omnichannel customer service?” and taken a look at omnichannel vs multichannel support, it’s worth exploring the channels that are typically stored within an omnichannel platform.
-The most common channels supported within omnichannel customer service software are:
+Now that we’ve answered the question “what is omnichannel customer support?” and taken a look at omnichannel vs multichannel support, it’s worth exploring the channels that are typically stored within an omnichannel platform.
+The most common channels supported within omnichannel customer support software are:

-As organizations increasingly recognize the need to offer a range of communication channels, the benefits of omnichannel customer service become apparent.
+As organizations increasingly recognize the need to offer a range of communication channels, the benefits of omnichannel customer support become apparent.
 Connecting your digital channels into one platform leads to improved efficiency, CX, and ROI.
-It’s worth exploring the benefits of omnichannel customer service in greater detail, so in this chapter, we’ll look at the key reasons why organization are adopting omnichannel customer service.
+It’s worth exploring the benefits of omnichannel customer support in greater detail, so in this chapter, we’ll look at the key reasons why organizations are adopting omnichannel customer support.